rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Defender for Endpoint/ANYRUN-Sandbox-MDE/README.md

 ## Logic App Configuration (Optional)

-### Customization of Analysis Parameters in ANY.RUN Sandbox
+### Customization of Analysis Parameters in the ANY.RUN Sandbox

 - The parameters for launching URL or file analysis in the ANY.RUN Sandbox are defined in the deployed Logic App.